nix-community/robotnix/README.md

 SPDX-License-Identifier: MIT
 -->

+> [!IMPORTANT]
+> This project is *not* under active maintenance and arguably has not been for a couple of years.
+> Development is sporadic and is not currently able to keep up with upstream development.

+At this point, Robotnix is not ready for daily use.
+Treat it as in-development alpha software.

+The [status section](#Status) contains more detailed information on which components are expected to work.

 # robotnix - Build Android (AOSP) using Nix

 Robotnix enables a user to easily and reliably build Android (AOSP) images using the Nix package manager / build tool.